shiptoday/timerappp/replit.md

 ## Overview

 FlowTrainer is a minimal, mobile-first web application designed for fitness enthusiasts focusing on mobility training and hangboard workouts.
 The app provides structured workout sessions with timers, audio feedback, and local workout logging.
-It's built as a single-page application with offline capabilities and no backend dependencies.
+It's built as a Progressive Web App (PWA) with comprehensive offline capabilities, service worker caching, and no backend dependencies for core functionality.

 ## User Preferences